YunoHost-Apps/pepettes_ynh/README.md

 ## Configuration

-How to configure this app: From an admin panel, a plain file with SSH, or any other way.
+How to configure this app: During the installation, or in `settings.py` after installation.

 ## Documentation